Manuofthebirth/autoseg_app/README.md

 # Autoseg Mini App

-This is a TodoList <a href="https://gist.github.com/githubas/0bf0c0c03fb1d243310356e019d3ff6f#objetivo">challenge</a> for Autoseg hiring process.
+This is a TodoList challenge for Autoseg hiring process.

 > Esse projeto é um desafio do processo seletivo da Autoseg.